-Throughout its twenty five year history, MSHO has paid careful attention to membership recruitment and retention.
-Policy makers and regulators have given the Society access because they understand that we represent 90% of the state's cancer specialists.
-As of today, the Michigan Society of Hematology and Oncology includes 347 physicians from private practice and academic medical center settings.
-Our organization provides educational, reimbursement, legislative advocacy and networking services to physician members as well as their NPs, PAs, oncology nurses, practice managers and billing staff members.
-Surveying and targeting the unique, local needs of our practices and clinics and employing a variety of communication vehicles, keeps the Society relevant and valuable to its members.
+Throughout its history, MSHO has paid careful attention to membership recruitment and retention.
+Policy makers and regulators have given the Society access because they understand that we represent the state's cancer specialists.
+The Michigan Society of Hematology and Oncology includes physicians from private practice, hospital and academic medical center settings.
+Our organization provides educational, reimbursement, legislative advocacy and networking services to physician members as well as their clinical staff, practice managers and billing staff members.

 Since the founding of the Society, strong physician leadership and vision have driven MSHO's achievements.
-Our Board of Directors, all oncologists/hematologists represent all geographic areas of Michigan.
-The composition of the Board is well balanced.
-Physicians from large practices, solo practitioners and representatives from all of Michigan's academic medical centers are active Board members.
+Our Board of Directors, consist of oncologists, hematologists, and radiation oncologists representing all geographic areas of Michigan.
 Many Board members hold positions in national clinical and professional advocacy organizations.
-The talent and expertise that each of these overscheduled specialists bring to our Society is impressive.
-Being an MSHO Board member requires regular attendance at meetings and participation in subcommittees.
-With labor divided amongst so many competent and devoted members, burn out is low.
-As a group there is a great mutual respect and dedication to our core mission.
+The talent and expertise that each of these specialists bring to our Society is impressive.

 MSHO's Corporate Sponsors play an essential part in sustaining our initiatives.
-The aligned mission we share with industry to advance cancer care has kept these companies engaged with our Society.
-Corporate members have access to all open MSHO educational programs, priority display opportunities and participate in an Annual Industry Circle dialogue with our Board members sharing goals and concerns.
-In addition to financial support, MSHO has benefited from industry collaboration on training programs, educational resources and promotion of Society initiatives and membership.
+The aligned mission we share, to advance cancer care, has kept these companies engaged with our Society.
+Corporate members have access to all open MSHO educational programs, priority display opportunities and participate in regular dialogue with leadership.

-The Michigan Society of Hematology & Oncology has continued to flourish due to the commitment of its leadership, participation of its members and support of its sponsors.
+The Michigan Society of Hematology & Oncology continues to flourish due to the commitment of its leadership, participation of its members and support of its sponsors.
 Maintaining a position as the "great neutral" among various organizations with competing agendas allows MSHO to be recognized as the trusted voice of oncology in Michigan.
 All decisions for Society participation are measured against our mission to provide advocacy, support clinical research and educate our members.
 Staying true to our purpose has kept our members loyal and our position as an advocate of quality cancer care solid.